lerna/lerna/FAQ.md

 ## Root `package.json`

 The root `package.json`, at the very least, is how you install `lerna` locally during a CI build.
-You should also put there your testing, linting and similar tasks there to run them from root as running them separately from each package is slower.
+You should also put your testing, linting and similar tasks there to run them from root as running them separately from each package is slower.
 The root can also hold all the "hoisted" packages, which speeds up bootstrapping when using the [`--hoist`][hoist] flag.